 If your organization's profits have stagnated, you're utilizing your existing talent resources poorly or you're competing in an evolving industry, you may be overdue for a restructuring.
-According to CIO, the most effective organizations of any size take a dynamic approach to their structuring strategies, and choose to "embrace change, but put employees first."
 A solid basis for change management and employee communications can help your organization avoid stagnation or employee resistance.

 Restructuring is simply a tool for reaching your goals, but one that has the potential for significant impact on your employees.
 Factors behind employee resistance to change initiatives and restructuring can include: